KGHL (AM): New competition, new owners

 KGHL stood alone in Billings for the first 18 years of its existence.
 In 1946, station KBMY (1230 AM) was established by the Billings Broadcasting Corporation, and 1951 brought KOOK (970 AM), owned by the Montana Network.
 The new competition prompted original owner Campbell to quit, and he sold KGHL to the Walter Schott Company of Cincinnati in 1952, along with the auto supply company, a 300 acre farm at the KGHL transmitter site, and a 26000 acre cattle ranch.
 Schott renamed the Northwestern Auto Supply Company to Northwestern Industries in 1953.

 Northwestern sold KGHL in 1954 to the Midland Empire Broadcasting Company for $270,000; the four principals of Midland hailed from the oil and gas industry.
 Midland Empire immediately moved to apply for a television station; in November 1955, the Federal Communications Commission granted it a construction permit for channel 8, and after prevailing against court challenges to the grant, KGHL-TV signed on March 15, 1958.
 New quarters at 214 N. 30th Street were constructed for the combined radio-TV operation.

-In 1962, Midland Empire sold KGHL radio and television to Crain-Snyder Television of Great Falls; KGHL which changed its call letters to KULR-TV upon Crain-Snyder taking over on January 1, 1963.
+In 1962, Midland Empire sold KGHL radio and television to Crain-Snyder Television of Great Falls; KGHL-TV changed its call letters to KULR-TV upon Crain-Snyder taking over on January 1, 1963.
 As part of the deal, the new owners immediately spun off the radio station to the Copper Broadcasting Company, owned by George C. Hatch.
 The sale brought KGHL its first radio sister stations in the state, KOPR in Butte and KMON in Great Falls.
 Additionally, the station moved its studios to the transmitter site.

 Hatch built and signed on an FM sister station to KGHL, KBMS (98.5 FM), in August 1977.
 In 1984, KGHL began broadcasting in AM stereo.